Canned cowboy candy. What the heck is cowboy candy? Well, it’s delicious, first of all, and guess what – you don’t have to be a cowboy to enjoy it.

 How Do You Serve Canned Cowboy Candy?

-You could also serve some on tacos, or add a bit of kick to some salads (imagine chicken salad with a few of those chopped up in the mix??
+You could also serve some on tacos, as a fantastic topping for some brats, or add a bit of kick to some salads (imagine chicken salad with a few of those chopped up in the mix??
 YUM!).

 This recipe has leftover brine so you could use that to brine up some hard-boiled eggs!!
 So delicious!
 If you like pickled eggs – just drop a few hard-boiled eggs in the brine, leave them for about a week in the fridge, and voila!